 The Making of Men – Year 9 Program

-The Making of Men is a year-long program for Year 9 students at Christ Church Grammar School.
-The program will deliver significant understandings and experiences, bringing the boys together at a time when they are experiencing significant adolescent development, and ready to explore the range of new and exciting possibilities that life presents.
+The Making of Men program for all Year 9 students, is a year-long program that brings the boys together at a time when they are experiencing significant adolescent development, and ready to explore the range of new and exciting possibilities that life presents.

-Over the course of the year, the program aligns the concepts and narratives explored in the Personal and Spiritual Development curriculum, the Outdoor Education program at Kooringal and the three week live-in experience conducted on campus in Claremont.
-This ensures that new concepts are introduced, explored and reinforced in a safe environment.
+Over the course of the year, the program aligns the concepts and narratives explored in the School’s Health and Wellbeing (HW) curriculum, the Outdoor Education program at Kooringal (near Dwellingup) and the three week live-in experience.

-Over the three weeks, these themes will be explored in different formats to engage different learning styles and to keep the program dynamic.
-Formats include life skills sessions, creative workshops, movies, activities with female students, circle discussions, meeting with Alumni and guest speakers.
+Over the three weeks, these themes are explored in different formats to engage different learning styles and to keep the program dynamic.
+Formats include circle discussions, movies, activities with female students, and meeting with Alumni and guest speakers.

 There are many advantages to having the boys live on campus.
 Individually and collectively they will:

 - find a safe space to explore the concepts of the program and develop a strong sense of identity